 Transitional Care Center of Seattle is in Seattle, Washington, which appears to have an abundance of nursing homes.
-We gave it an overall grade of B-, which is a middle of the road score.
-This place seems to have a few things going for it.
-The best part of this facility's report card was its remarkable inspection reports.
-Inspection grades are discussed in the next paragraph.
+This is a very respectable nursing home.
+We gave it an overall grade of B, which is a very solid score.
+This nursing home definitely has plenty going for it.
+This place's strong report card was highlighted by its nursing grade, which is addressed in the next paragraph.

 Transitional Care Center of Seattle